ocarnes/Grindstone/README.md

 ## Expanding Grindstone

 ### Grindstone Location
-Grindstone's production code is located at `P:/apps/maya/common/DACTools/Grindstone`.
-Any production-ready changes to Grindstone can be made here.
-It is recommended that you develop scripts away from the production version, as any errors in your script will propogate across all computers in the DAC.
-If you would like to test with Grindstone outside of the production environment, you can simply copy the contents of the `P:/apps/maya/common/DACTools/Grindstone` directory into `Documents/maya/2018/plug-ins`.

 Grindstone's production code can be broken into two categories: common assets and software-specific assets.

 __Common__ - Grindstone's common assets are located at `P:/lib/python/Grindstone`.
 They govern the GS user interface; the piece that every software suite has in common.